UNDERHMA/ManageBugsFree/README.md

 Originally, this project ran on localhost.
 A 6/28/2020 commit included changes to the web.xml and persistence.xml that allows this project to run over the internet through Jelastic's PaaS platform.
 Some details from the web.xml and persistence.xml were omitted for security.

 Jelastic's PaaS platform hosts this application in the cloud on a Glassfish 5.1 server with a Postgres 12.0 database.
-This application can also be deployed in a docker container onto AWS or Azure, provided a good Glassfish 5.1 image is found and configured correctly.
-I found that Jelastic allowed for easier container configuration, although I am new to docker, so a more experienced user may find it easier to work with docker directly.
+This application can also be deployed in a Docker container onto AWS or Azure, provided a good Glassfish 5.1 image is found and configured correctly.
+I found that Jelastic allowed for easier container configuration, although I am new to Docker, so a more experienced user may find it easier to work with Docker directly.

 ### Scripts